anyongjin/mysql_ibd/README.md

 * For versions after mysql 8, support for generating table statements from ibd
 * For any version of mysql, after the table structure is restored, the ibd file can be imported into table data in batches

+# How to install

+In Docker or K8s no steps required just use pre built image or build one from Dockerfile in project

+If you are not using Docker or K8s

+0. Clone Project
+1. Make sure that `ibd2sdi` command is available (install mysql server package).
+2. Install Python3 and ensure Pip is installed
+3. Run `pip install -r requirements.txt`

+> you are ready to go... refer to How to use section to continue

 # How to use

 ## Both frm and ibd files exists (versions earlier than mysql 8)